the-events-calendar/the-events-calendar/readme.txt

 * Fixed an issue where the selected category wasn't being respecting when paginating on Photo View
 * Fixed an issue where using the Mini Calendar widget could break comments on posts
 * Incorporated code so that the mini calendar widget will no longer display expired events in the list below the calendar
-* Incorporated new Estonian translation files, courtesy of Sandras
+* Incorporated new Estonian translation files, courtesy of Andra Saimre
 * Incorporated updated German translation files, courtesy of Dennis Gruebner
 * Incorporated updated Swedish translation files, courtesy of Jonas Reinicke
 * Incorporated new Latvian translation files, courtesy of Raivis Dejus